-Aside from the clean streets and friendly people, we were able to catch Norway's National Day, the 17th of May, in the capital!
+Aside from the clean streets and friendly people, we were able to catch Norway's National Constitution Day, the 17th of May, in the capital!
 Aside from celebrating Norway's Independence, the entire country celebrates with a children's parade.
-To Norway, the children are the future, and when Norway gained independence, they did it future generations and the hopeful growth and prosperity of them.
+To Norway, the children are the future, and when Norway gained independence, they did it for future generations and the hopeful growth and prosperity of them.

 Bunads were also everywhere!
 Traditional dress, each bunad is custom made and can cost upwards of $4,000-8,000!
 My Norwegian family was in full attire that day!
 They explained how they each wore a different style from a different era, and how colors and floral design mattered.

 My favorite city!
 Nestled on inlands on the coast, the city limits are hard to define because it sprawls from coastline to coastline!
 Under sea tunnels and bridges connect them.

 At the base of the city you can hike up 418 stairs leading you to the top of the town mountain.
 Gorgeous views in nearly all directions, I came up here three different times because I couldn't help myself!
 The weather was perfect, spring blossoms, mountains, and salty air were the perfect recipe for relaxing.

 Overall it was a beautiful trip, and if you ask me to go to Norway again, I will always say yes!